bengoodheart/img_deg/README.md

 img_deg is a command-line tool that allows you, as the name suggests, degrade images.
 This allows for unexpected ways of seeing the image, and may lead to inspiration in any number of art projects.

+## Dependencies

+This program requires [libvips](../libvips/libvips) to function properly.
+Before installing this, please make sure you have vips installed on your machine.

 ## Usage
 If successfully built, you will now have an executable img_deg in your directory.